scipy/scipy/doc/source/reference/sparse.migration_to_sparray.rst

    -  Check all functions/methods for which migration causes 1D return values.
 These are mostly indexing and the reduction functions (see :ref:`sparse-migration-shapes-reductions` below).
+   -  If you use sparse libraries that only accept ``int32`` index arrays for sparse representations, you may need to convert the index arrays to ``int32`` just before calling the library. ``sparray`` tries to select index dtype based in input dtype instead of dtype-by-value.
+      Using just-in-time conversion is a good approach to index dtype issues.
+      Convert to ``int32`` just before you call the code that requires ``int32``
    -  Check all places where you iterate over spmatrices and change them to account for the sparrays yielding 1D sparrays rather than 2D spmatrices.
    -  Find and change places where your code makes use of ``np.matrix``